To Main Map

 Description

 If you walk up the hill out of the forest, you can go for a nice walk over the wide, flat Ellwood bluffs toward the ocean.
-There you can look down on gorgeous Ellwood Beach.
+There you can look down on rugged Ellwood Beach.
 You can take a short trail down to the beach.
-Walking the rugged sandy beach is a pleasant way to spend a few hours, breathing in the salt spray and looking up at the white cliffs.
+Walking the sandy beach is a pleasant way to spend a few hours, breathing in the salt spray and looking up at the white cliffs.
 There's plenty of driftwood to keep kids busy!
-However, the walk from the forest to the beach might be too long for small children.
+However, the walk from the forest to the beach is too long for small children.

-If you're hungry after your walk, head over to Camino Real Marketplace and have one of the best muffins or donuts ever, at Anna's Bakery.
-Or, eat a delicious chicken kebob at Kahuna Grill, our favorite inexpensive casual cafe.
+If you're hungry after your walk, head over to Camino Real Marketplace and have an oatmeal blueberry muffin at Anna's Bakery.
+They have a sunny brick patio.
+Or, eat a chicken kebob at Kahuna Grill, an inexpensive cafe.
 There are really clean restrooms in the archway next to Starbucks.

 [continued...]